“If I could that over again I sure wouldn’t!”

 They are not just my shadows, they are their shadows, too.

-When I returned home from inpatient treatment, how could I bear to see disappointment and shattered dreams reflected in the eyes of my four little girls?
+When I returned home from inpatient treatment, I could hardly bear to look at them.
+I couldn't bear to see disappointment and shattered dreams reflected in the eyes of my four little girls.

 It was my doing.
 I was the one to blame.

 Had I really spent my life ashamed?
 Of what I weighed?
 Of why I weighed that much?
 Throwing happiness away with both hands for the whisper of a fraudulent promise, “When you are thin, you will finally be happy.”

 Why?
 Why?
 Why had I done what I did?
 Why had I believed what I believed?
 My girls were 10, 8, 6, and 2 when I went away to treatment.
 How could I have done that to them?
 What kind of a mother does that?

 In those moments, those shadow moments, when the memory of things that really happened, of things that I really did, threatens to choke the life out of me, I find myself whispering a desperate prayer.

 "Please Lord, you can do anything.
 Give me another chance.

 Do overs are a chance to right a wrong.
 To ensure that things will turn out differently; the way they were supposed to.
 A do over can make the shadows go away.